Wacky-Mole/WackysDatabase/README.md

 | 2.1.5 | Added API for Clone mapping to orginal prefab. </br> Adjustment for Epicloot+wackydb on quitting </br>
 | 2.1.6 | Bug fix for cloned pieces on relog. </br> Thx to OrianaVenture for updated icon
 | 2.1.7 | Update Readme a bit. </br> Made it so some pieces didn't reload twice.
 | 2.2.0 | Decent sized Update: Fix for cloned creatures replacing main creatures name </br> Enabled piece snapshot again, hopefully it works well this time.
 Added a command wackydb_snapshot for pieces </br> Vastly expanded effect capabilities.
-Old Effects will work, but generate new yamls for more features. </br> Added Remove to Conversion list allows you to disable an item and not forcing me to clear the whole list.
+Old Effects will work, but generate new yamls for more features. </br> Added Remove to piece conversion list allows you to disable an input and not forcing me to clear the whole list.
 Now the list shouldn't conflict with additional mods.